 We are delighted to announce that Dr Bill Mackey has returned to General Practice at Henderson Medical Centre!
 While he may need no introduction to some of you, Dr Mackey has spent much of his medical career running his own busy General Practice in the heart of Henderson.

-Over the last few years, Dr Mackey has worked in the field of medical supplies.
-In addition, he has gained further qualifications in appearance medicine.
-He has a Diploma of Cosmetic Medicine and regularly performs Botox injections and other cosmetic procedures on-site.
+Over the last few years, Bill owned and operated a medical supply company, and also gained further qualifications in appearance medicine.
+He is a Fellow of the Australasian College of Aesthetic Medicine and regularly performs Botox injections and other cosmetic procedures on-site.

 Dr Mackey has returned to General Practice to help with the current nationwide GP shortage.
 This ensures that we have plenty of doctors available to accommodate all of our patient needs.
 He brings a wealth of knowledge and experience to Henderson Medical Centre and acts as a mentor for our younger doctors.